Getting Started

 In non-production localhost workflows, appID in the request body can be used as a development fallback for both authenticated and unauthenticated requests.
 This is intended for local development.
 In production, use normal app resolution (site-id and/or host-based resolution).

-Initialize your frontend with POST /getApp/:domain
+Initialize your frontend with POST /getApp

 Localhost example

-curl -X POST http://localhost:3001/getApp/localhost \
+curl -X POST http://localhost:3001/getApp \

 -H "site-id: 42"